Introduction to Gemini

 Wrapping it up

-In all, there are few exchanges that are better regulated, more professional, honest or trustworthy than Gemini.
-A product of a new era of crypto exchanges which makes it easy for anybody to quickly buy or sell coins and tokens, Gemini is backed by powerful investors, meaning you can rest assured your coins will always be in good hands.
+In all, there are few exchanges that are better regulated, more professional, honest, or trustworthy than Gemini.
+A product of a new era of crypto exchanges that makes it easy for anybody to quickly buy or sell coins and tokens, Gemini is backed by powerful investors, meaning you can rest assured your coins will be in good hands.
 Although fees are a bit high compared to other exchanges, it’s a small price to pay for Gemini’s ease of use and peace of mind offered to its customers.